orion-miller/University-of-Guelph-Projects/README.md

 ## ENGG 3100 Design III - Microtube Heat Exchanger for SOFC Vehicle
 Designed a unique microtube heat exchanger for use with a Solid-Oxide-Fuel-Cell system in an automotive application.

+## ENGG 3490 Mechatronics - Intelligent Bolt Sorter
+Created a device to identify and mechanically sort various types of nuts and bolts.

 ## ENGG 4230 Energy Conversion - Solar Design
 Designed a solar energy retro-fit system for a residential home.